bahamas10/bash-trash/README.md

  24K    total
 ```

-And finally, if you `trash` a file with the same name as a file already in the `trash`, it is
+If you `trash` a file with the same name as a file already in the `trash`, it is
 given a unique name (similar to how a browser handles downloading multiple files of the same name).

 ```